 This event will help fund the upkeep of the Guildhall and build on our plans to extend our courses and community activities.

 To find out more please contact Kiki Wood 01371811333 or email email@example.com

 The Guildhall is now available to hire and for tours.

-Come to twice monthly Monday tea and coffee mornings.
-We thought it would be great for anyone living in Finchingfield to pop in for a chat and a cuppa, and its on us! (cake also available) If you are new (or old) to the village, want to meet some new people or catch up with some friends, why not do it in the cosy surroundings of the Guildhall.
+Come to our weekly Monday tea and coffee mornings.
+We thought it would be great for anyone living in Finchingfield to pop in for a chat and a cuppa, and delicious home made cake.
+If you are new (or old) to the village, want to meet some new people or catch up with some friends, why not do it in the cosy surroundings of the Guildhall.
 We look forward to see you!
 Everyone's welcome.
-FREE

 Thank you to all our financial supporters

 For the significant grants from Heritage Lottery Fund and English Heritage.